 Can I go to the gym, gym class, leisure centre or a swimming pool?

 No. All leisure venues, including gyms and swimming pools must close as part of the national restrictions.
-Some school swimming lessons will continue.

 Can I have someone in my house (or go into someone's house) to do repairs or other work?